Saheer-kp/event-management-system/README.md

         php artisan route:cache
 ### 5. To migrate databse tables
         php artisan migrate
+### 6. To run queue - needed to sending emails as background task
+        php artisan queue:work
+####  Make sure you are configured the SMTP configuration in the evn file for sending mail
 ### 6. To run the application
         php artisan serve
 ### 7. Go to browser and enter the url "http://localhost:8000/"